geological-survey-of-queensland/borehole-database/README.md

 |depth datum|rotary table, kelly bushing, ground level, other|ground level, drillpipe collar, rotary table, other|--|

 ## Software design
-The current MERLIN Oracle database is a relational database with 58 borehole-related tables.
+The current MERLIN Oracle database is a relational database with 58 borehole-related tables:
+* 6 tables with current data updates
+* 5 tables last updated mid 2018
+* 12 tables last updated mid 2017
+* 9 tables last updated betweeen 2012 and 2016
+* 8 tables last updated in early 2010
-* TODO - add last edited
+* 3 tables last updated 1996-2007
+* 9 tables with no data

 The new software design will feature a relational database for the primary metadata, with the remaining metadata and data being stored as key-value pairs.
 For an example of this, load this [borehole data extract](https://github.com/geological-survey-of-queensland/borehole-register/blob/master/files/63801_borehole_data.json) into the online tool http://jsoneditoronline.org/.